6 Ways To Become The Person Your Friends Open Up To, No Matter What They're Going Through

 Advertisement

-As a decade-long "depressionista" (thank you, Twitter followers, for giving me that term), I have faced down a lot of assumptions about my crippling symptoms being just an excuse to lay on my couch and rewatch Grey’s Anatomy again.
+As a decade-long "depressionista" (thank you, Twitter followers, for giving me that term), I have faced down a lot of assumptions about my symptoms being an excuse to lie on my couch and rewatch Grey’s Anatomy again.

-Let’s clear this up: The people in your life who are struggling with mental health issues have hopes, dreams, goals, and aspirations just like anyone else.
-No one sets out to see how much time they can spend paralyzed by their own mind.
-So don’t decide that everything that doesn’t look like work as you know it is "laziness."
+Let’s clear this up: The people in your life who are struggling have hopes, dreams, goals, and aspirations just like anyone else.
+No one sets out to see how much time they can spend paralyzed by their mind.
+So don’t decide everything that doesn’t look like work as you know it is "laziness."

 Advertisement